Berichte 2020

 Joachim and Margret Knoche's stay in March was already marked by the lockdown of schools and kindergartens in Namibia.

-1)Since they did not have the opportunity to meet all 70 schoolchildren supported and speak to those responsible, they now want to do so.
-These personal relationships are important to the association.
-This is the only way for the students to learn that the donations the association receives from them are not something to be taken for granted, even in Germany.
+1)Since they haven't had the opportunity to meet all 70 schoolchildren they support and speak with those responsible, they plan to do so now.
+These personal relationships are important to the organization.
+This is the only way for the students to understand that the donations the organization receives from them aren't something to be taken for granted, even in Germany.

-2)In recent months, the association has distributed additional food packages for over €12,000 and had mouth and nose masks made.
-Now the aid must be evaluated and it must be considered together with the people how help for self-help can be strengthened.
+2)In recent months, the association has distributed additional food packages worth over €12,000 and had face masks manufactured.
+Now the aid needs to be evaluated, and together with the people, it needs to be considered how to strengthen self-help.
 Do additional water wells in Okombahe make sense?
-The association can build these with an expert who is also a member of the association.
-But is this legally permitted, how expensive are they and what conditions must be observed during construction?
-Are there gardens that are already being worked on communally and for which an additional well would be the help needed to operate economically?
-Then these gardens could also regularly supply the association's two or three soup kitchens in Okombahe.
+The association can build these with the help of an expert who is also a member of the association.
+But is this legally permitted, how expensive are they, and what requirements must be observed during construction?
+Are there gardens that are already being cultivated communally and for which an additional well would be the necessary help to operate economically?
+These gardens could then also regularly supply the association's two or three soup kitchens in Okombahe.

-4)In addition, there are many children in Okombahe supported by the association who do not finish school well and then end up hanging around on the streets or becoming casual workers.
-For these young people, Swakopmund offers the opportunity to offer a three-month to two-year vocational training course at a reasonable price.
-The framework for this must be established, both for accommodation and support in Swakopmund and for the selection of the young people and their own initiative.
-To what extent can they support the town of Okombahe or other people after completing their training?
+4)In addition, there are many children supported by the association in Okombahe who fail their schooling and end up hanging around on the streets or becoming casual workers.
+Swakopmund offers these young people the opportunity to receive three-month to two-year vocational training at a reasonable price.
+The framework for this must be established, both for housing and support in Swakopmund, as well as for the selection of the young people and their personal initiative.
+To what extent can they support the community of Okombahe or other people after completing their training?

 5)The association currently has three projects with external financing that are not yet completed.
-Different discussions need to be held for all three projects.
+Different discussions are ongoing for all three projects.

-6)Two encounter projects (school partnership and project trip) have been postponed from this year to next year and a work camp for young adults is planned for 2021.
-All three encounter trips need to be prepared, discussed and planned in more detail.
-Which employees are available on site?
-How will the encounters be structured in concrete terms?
+6)Two exchange projects (a school partnership and a project trip) have been postponed from this year to next year, and a work camp for young adults is planned for 2021.
+All three exchange trips need to be prepared, discussed, and planned in more detail.
+Which staff members are available on site?
+How will the exchanges be structured?

-7)As the “Namibia Support Association eV” based in Pfedelbach, the association needs legal representation in Namibia, either a branch of the German association in Namibia or a new association structure there.
-Legal information and discussions with a law firm are being sought for this decision.
+7)As the "Namibia Support Association eV" based in Pfedelbach, the association requires legal representation in Namibia, either a branch of the German association in Namibia or a new association structure there.
+To make this decision, we are seeking legal information and consulting with a law firm.

-8)Since the German tax office wants a receipt for every euro spent in Namibia, a lot of evidence has to be collected again.
+8)Since the German tax office requires a receipt for every euro spent in Namibia, a lot of evidence has to be collected again.

-9)While the first chairman is in Okombahe, Namibia, the confirmations are taking place in the Protestant parish there, which some of the parents of the confirmands from Untersteinbach have supported.
-This means that current photos can be brought along and personal greetings from the Untersteinbach parish can be conveyed.
+9)While the chairman is in Okombahe, Namibia, confirmations are taking place in the Protestant congregation there, which some parents of the confirmands from Untersteinbach have supported.
+This way, recent photos and personal greetings from the Untersteinbach congregation can be brought along.

 10) Last but not least, many personal relationships with former students and friends in Namibia have existed for years.
-These relationships need time to be nurtured.
+These relationships take time to nurture.

-A long list of tasks that need to be worked on and considered.
-In retrospect, it will become clear what was possible.
-I would be grateful if you would accompany me in prayer or with good thoughts.
+A long list of tasks that need to be addressed and considered.
+In retrospect, we'll see what was possible.
+I would be grateful if you would accompany me in prayer or with kind thoughts.

 NAMIBIA – für junge Erwachsene